 Communication is all around us.
-You’re participating in the messaging of PremiumSchools right now.
+You’re participating in the messaging of PremiumSchools.org right now.
 Billboards and politics, educational material at the doctor, religious services, they’re all communication.
-And in many instances being able to communicate effectively is important enough to need to bring in a designated professional.
+In many instances being able to communicate effectively is important enough to need to bring in a designated professional.

 Communications professionals are natural problem solvers with a wide range of skill sets.
-There’s a big difference between hosting a press conference and fine tuning product landing page copy.
-But one thing many communications professionals have in common is a solid education in communication techniques and principals.
+There’s a big difference between hosting a press conference and fine-tuning product landing page copy.
+But one thing many communications professionals have in common is a solid education in communication techniques and principles.

 In this guide we’ll look at a variety of questions as well as the most lucrative communications jobs and degrees.
 Specifically we’ll look at the following questions: